pkage/pkage/README.md

 ### Hi there 🛰

-I do research that looks at how we can do train better AIs with unreliable data at the [University of Edinburgh](https://web.inf.ed.ac.uk/aiai).
+I do research that looks at how we can train better AIs with unreliable data at the [University of Edinburgh](https://web.inf.ed.ac.uk/aiai).

 I also write code that interacts with spacecraft, the web, and sometimes other domains.